Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: Proof of Proposition

-\subsection{Proof of Proposition \ref{L1}:}
+\section{Proof of Proposition \ref{L1}}

-Assume $\hat{\Gamma}^k_{ij}(x)$ is an $L^\infty$ connection given on some neighborhood $\mathcal{U}$ in $x$-coordinates, such that ${\rm Riem}(\hat{\Gamma})=0$ in the weak $L^{\infty}$ sense.
-We construct $n$ linearly independent $1$-forms $\omega^{\alpha}=\omega^{\alpha}_i\,dx^i$ which are Lipschitz continuous and parallel in the sense of \eqref{L1parallel}.
+Assume $\hat{\Gamma}^k_{ij}(x)$ is an $L^\infty$ connection given in some neighborhood $\mathcal{U}$ in $x$-coordinates, such that ${\rm Riem}(\hat{\Gamma})=0$ in the $L^{\infty}$ weak sense.
+We construct $n$ linearly independent $1$-forms $\omega^{\alpha}=\omega^{\alpha}_i\,dx^i$ which are Lipschitz continuous and parallel in the sense of (\ref{L1parallel}).
 Our strategy is to mollify the connection, and modify the standard argument for constructing parallel $1$-forms when the curvature is zero and the connection is smooth.
-The mollified connection, however, has nonzero curvature, so we must keep track of errors in $\epsilon$ sufficiently to prove the curvatures tend to zero in $L^1$ when taking the zero mollification limit at the end.
-The basic $L^1$ estimates for this are established in Lemmas \ref{Lclaim1} and \ref{Lclaim2} below.
-The main technicality is that, as in the proof of Lemma \ref{Poincare_Lemma}, the construction requires integrating on lower dimensional surfaces, and the boundary terms arising on these surfaces must also cancel due to zero curvature in the zero mollification limit.
-In order to achieve this, we need a peeling property analogous to Lemma \ref{L1_Cor} to ensure that the curvature actually vanishes in the zero mollification limit on these lower dimensional sets.
-This is accomplished in Lemma \ref{Lclaim3} below.
-Unlike the case of Poincare Lemma, we need to mollify in order to apply uniqueness theorems for the ODE's arising from parallel transport.
+The mollified connection, however, has nonzero curvature, so we must keep track of errors in the mollification parameter $\epsilon$ to prove the curvature tends to zero in $L^\infty$ when taking the zero mollification limit at the end.
+The basic $L^\infty$ estimates for this are established in Lemmas \ref{Lclaim1} and \ref{Lclaim2} below.
+The main technicality in the proof of Proposition \ref{L1} is that the construction requires integrating on lower dimensional surfaces, and the boundary terms arising on these surfaces must also cancel due to zero curvature in the zero mollification limit.
+In order to achieve this, we need a peeling property to ensure that the curvature actually vanishes in the zero mollification limit on these lower dimensional sets, c.f.
+Lemma \ref{Lclaim3} below.
+The mollification procedure is also required to apply uniqueness theorems for the ODE's arising from parallel transport.